hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 When I awoke, I was being hunted by the beast shapes again.
 I realized they sounded just like the skin trees.
 They approached, and they whispered and wailed all night by what looked to be the remaining fire.
 How terrible were these tree beasts, that with their skin, they don't kindle.
 They must be the source of the fire, I realized.
 They were going to cook me.

 My cube had soft things for me to lay in.
 The pain throbbed my whole body.
 I was so still.
-If only my mother could see me now, if only I could scratch my ears.
+If only my mother could see me now.
+If only I could scratch my ears.

 I was moved by the beast.
 As it lifted me, my down eye peeled off of the softness.
 Cold water was running over my face.
 I tried to blink, but I don't think that's what happened.
 Just like when kicking off, I was infantile in my execution.